ethangardner/web-project-guide/articles/edge-side-a-b-testing.md

 The `A_B_TEST_ENABLED` is a boolean value and the `A_B_TEST_ID` is the name of the test.
 Each test will divide traffic in a 50/50 split between the control group and the test group.

 On the initial request, the user is assigned to a group, and a cookie is set with the test ID and group information.
-The cookie name/value is assigned in the following format `cf-test_${A_B_TEST_ID}=(control|test)`.
+The cookie name/value is assigned in the following format `cf-a-b-test=${slugify(A_B_TEST_ID)}-(control|test)`.
 The cookie will persist for 2 years from the initial request.

+On the server, if you want to see a variant, you need to pass in both the test ID and the group assignment as a query parameter e.g. `/?cloudflare-a-b-test-group=test&cloudflare-a-b-test-id=subscribe-text`.
+Note that you cannot manipulate cookies this way; only the UI presentation will change.

 ### Application code
 Tests in the application are defined using the `<template>` element with two specific data attributes, `data-cloudflare-a-b-test-id` and `data-cloudflare-a-b-test-group`.